fullstack-development/developers-roadmap/frontend/junior-3/ts.md

 # TypeScript

-* Что такое перегрузка функции? Какие есть способы её реализовать?
+* What is function overloading?
+What are the ways to implement it?
-* Как затипизировать конструктор класса?
+* How to declare a type of class constructor?
-  * Можно ли затипизировать перегрузку конструктора для класса?
+  * Is it possible to declare a type of constructor overload for the class?
-* Что такое const assertion?
+* What is const assertion?
-  * Для чего оно нужно?
+  * What is it for?
-  * Какие имеются ограничения?
+  * What are the restrictions?
-  * Имеется следующий код:
+  * This code is given:
     ```typescript
     let names = ['Mary', 'David'];
     let group = {